Byaidu/PDFMathTranslate/README.md

 ### Methods

-For different use cases, we provide four distinct methods to use our program:
+For different use cases, we provide distinct methods to use our program:

 <details open>
   <summary>1.
 Commandline</summary>